hardenedapple/vim_repo/README.txt

         I've only tested the compatabilities on Arch which has python3 as default, this might cause some problems - I don't know.

-    If compiled with python3, use the python_stuff patches to salvage what we can from python-mode and don't try to use clang_complete repo - instead use clang_complete vimball from vim.org (scriptid=3302)
-    If compiled with python2, use python-mode and use clang_complete with libclang.so library

 NOTES:
     Sometimes the python foldexpr isn't applied.
         To reapply, can use a temporary variable with